hausec/PowerZure/README.md

 ## Additional Resources

-You can type `Show-AzureCurrentUser` to view the current signed-in user's roles in Azure and Azure AD.
+You can type `Get-AzureCurrentUser` to view the current signed-in user's roles in Azure and Azure AD.

-You can also type `Get-AzureTargets` to compare your current signed-in user's roles and their scope to resources within Azure.
+You can also type `Get-AzureTarget` to compare your current signed-in user's roles and their scope to resources within Azure.

 For target finding, I recommend using [AzureHound](https://posts.specterops.io/introducing-bloodhound-4-0-the-azure-update-9b2b26c5e350), the Azure component to [BloodHound](https://github.com/BloodHoundAD/BloodHound).